Politika: the art or science of government concerned with guiding or influencing governmental policy

 Political science majors gain analytical skills, administrative competence and communication abilities that are valued in a wide spectrum of potential career areas.

-Examples of Careers for Political Scientists
+Careers for Political Scientists

 The following are a small sample of careers for political scientists.

 Administration, Corporate, Government, Non-Profit, etc.